TranNhatTan14/Obsidian/Vocabulary.md

 - After the conference, the team went out to ==let their hair down== (to be informal or relaxed) and relax.
 - I didn’t ask for his ==two cents== (an idiom meaning an unsolicited opinion), but he gave it anyway.

-# Connotation

-## Positive

-- Enticing means highly attractive and able to arouse hope
-- Impeccable means without fault or error
-- concur means to be of. the same opinion or belief

-## Negative

-- Lethargy means weakness, sleepiness, or sluggishness
-- Derisive mean sneering and expressing contempt or ridicule
-- Immoral means unethical, evil, or wrong
-- Agitated means troubled, disturbed, or upset
-- Adversary means someone who offers opposition = enermy

-# Pronunciation

 # Sentence

-- I practiced my Chinese until my speech was **luculent** (adjective, easily understood, as writing or speech)
 - US President Richard Nixon resigned in 1974; the Watergate scandal **cost him his job** (describes losing a paid occupation due to an indiscretion, error, or inability)
 - Many people work two or more jobs to **make ends meet** (to have enough money to live)

-# Word

-The soldier ==courageously== (An adverb ending in -ly is need to midify the verb) fought the enemy

-- Gratitude: A feeling of thankfulness and appreciation >< Ingratitude
-- Astonished: In a state of surprise or wonder >< Unsurprised

-After the reading of the will, the sole **heir** exuded an **air** of satisfaction.
-Air refers a person's general demeanor, while heir refers to a person who inherits wealth or rank.

-The archer aimed his bow and arrow at the target taped to the ==bough== (main branch) of the tree